-Complete details on enrolment procedure (including the payment of fees) are set out in the booklet Enrolment Procedure 1964 for Students Re-enrolling.
-Students should also obtain a copy of the booklet entitled Student Handbook.
+Complete details on enrolment procedure (including the payment of fees) are set out in the booklet Enrolment Procedure 1965 for Students Re-enrolling.
+Students should also obtain a copy of the booklet entitled General Rules and Information for Students.

 To complete their enrolment, students are required to attend the appropriate enrolment centre on the prescribed date.
-Failure to do so
+Failure to do so will incur a late fee of $\pounds 1$ .

-Fees should be paid at the time of enrolment, but they may be paid up to Friday, 13th March, 1964, without a late fee being incurred.
+Fees should be paid at the time of enrolment, but they may be paid up to Friday, 12th March, 1965, without a late fee being incurred.
 Students who pay fees after this date and before 31st March will incur a late fee of £3.
 Fees will not be accepted after 31st March without the express approval of the Registrar, which will be given in exceptional circumstances only.
 In cases where such approval is granted, a late fee of £5 is payable.